Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

 We use the $(G,M)$ notation of Arthur.
 Let $\cf(A)$ be the set of parabolic subgroups of $G$ containing $A$, let $\cl(A)$ be the set of Levi subgroups of $G$ containing $A$.
-For every $M\in \cl(A)$, we denote by $\cp(M)$ the set of parabolic subgroups of $G$ whose Levi factor is $M$, and by $\cf(M)$ the set of parabolic subgroups of $G$ containing $M$.
-For $P\in \cp(M)$, we denote by $P^{-}$ the opposite of $P$ with respect to $M$.
+For every $M\in \cl(A)$, we denote by $\cp(M)$ the set of parabolic subgroups of $G$ whose Levi factor is $M$, by $\cl(M)$ the set of Levi subgroups of $G$ containing $M$, and by $\cf(M)$ the set of parabolic subgroups of $G$ containing $M$.
+For $P\in \cp(M)$, we denote by $P^{-}\in \cp(M)$ the opposite of $P$ with respect to $M$.

 Let $X^*(M)=\Hom(M, \bbg_m)$ and $X_{*}(M)=\Hom(X^{*}(M), \bz)$.
 Let $\ka_M^{*}=X^*(M)\otimes\br$ and $\ka_M=X_{*}(M)\otimes\br$.
 The restriction $X^{*}(M)\to X^{*}(A)$ induces an injection $\ka_{M}^{*}\hookrightarrow \ka_{A}^{*}$.
 Let $(\ka_{A}^{M})^{*}$ be the subspace of $\ka_{A}^{*}$ generated by $\Phi(M,A)$.
 We have the decomposition in direct sums